 - Standing or sitting for a long time

 - On other impulses like laughing

-Usually, Sciatica pain may subside by itself within few weeks.
+Usually, Sciatic pain may subside by itself within few weeks.
 But if persistent pain occurs, the patient may also experience the following symptoms in addition to pain over the back and leg region:

 - Excruciating pain causing discomfort that can not be managed by self

 - Weakness and numbness of leg and foot

 As a part of treatment, many other things are done post therapy that manages the pain, reduce repetitive stress, and helps to prevent a recurrence, which includes:

 - Postural guidance (the way someone might sit at work)

 - Medicinal supplements